dvlshah/CrowdHumanDatasetParsing/README.md

 ```
 Flags

 1. annFile     = path to annotation file
-2. debug   = flag (0 or 1) to display bounding box on five random images from dataset.
+2. datasetDir  = path to directory of dataset

-When debug mode is 1, you need the images folder "CrowdHuman_train01", "CrowdHuman_train02", "CrowdHuman_train03", "CrowdHuman_test", "CrowdHuman_val" in the same folder.
+3. debug       = flag (0 or 1) to display bounding box on five random images from dataset.

 The dataset download link is mentioned in the website mentioned below.